ErpNetDocs/tech/modules/logistics/logistics-common-module-concepts/goods-cost/original-cost-calculation/calculating-cost-for-produced-products.md

 all issues are summed up (the materials) with Transaction Timestamp less or equal to the current and by their receipts from the Work Order is defined what is the largest quantity that is available for production from these materials;
 all receipts (the produced products) are summed up that has Transaction Timestamp less or equal to the current;
 a validation is performed to check if the maximum quantity of the product from p.1 is bigger or equal to the receipt total from p2.

-For more information about this validation see Receipt And Issue Balance Validation In Store Transfers.
+For more information about this validation, see <b>Receipt And Issue Balance Validation In Store Transfers</b>.